arnab-maitra/Best-Feature-Selection-of-Breast-cancer-Diagnosis-using-Machine-Learning/README.md

 ![](Aspose.Words.c70bfd3e-88f9-4f23-9476-2a730b1ae8a1.009.png)

-Steps of execution of the above source code
+## Steps of execution of the source code:

 1. The required libraries such as NumPy, Pandas, Matplotlib, and Seaborn are imported.
 These libraries provide tools for data manipulation, visualization, and analysis.
 1. The breast cancer dataset is loaded from a CSV file named 'data.csv' using the Pandas `read\_csv` function.